 So, here is the first of my reviews.
 I use the word review in the loosest sense.
-I’d like you to get a flavour of how I’ve used these items and what you might want to consider yourself rather than some in depth technical discussion.
+I’d like you to get a flavor of how I’ve used these items and what you might want to consider yourself rather than some in-depth technical discussion.

 The most basic of billy cans is just that – a used tin can with a handle attached to it.
 It’s functional.
 No messing.